brikis98/yevgeniy-brikman-homepage/_posts/2023-06-14-fatherland.md

 ## The not so good

-- The big reveal was fitting, but a little bit of a let down.
+- The big reveal was fitting, but a little bit of a let-down.
 Would a Nazi Germany that won World War II be hiding the holocaust or especially ashamed if it?
-Given how open they were about race laws, eugenics, the Aryan race, etc, I'm not sure they wouldn't have been open about this as well.
+Given how open they were about race laws, eugenics, the Aryan race, etc., I'm not sure if they wouldn't have been open about this as well.

 ## Rating